alla-g/NN_methods_hw/README.md

 # NN_methods_hw
-this is a private repo for NN methods homeworks
+this is a repo for NN methods homeworks. pls do not copy from me:c